etianen/django-herokuapp/README.rst

     }

 This configuration relies on the `django-require-s3 <https://github.com/etianen/django-require-s3>`_ package, which is included in the dependencies for django-herokuapp.
+In particular, the use of `django-require <https://github.com/etianen/django-require`_ to compress and serve your assets is recommended, since it allows assets to be precompiled during the project's build step, rather than on-the-fly as the site is running.

-You can then set your AWS account details by running the following command:
+You can set your AWS account details by running the following command:

 ::

     $ heroku config:set AWS_ACCESS_KEY_ID=your_key_id \
-      AWS_SECRET_ACCESS_KEY=your_secret_access_key
+      AWS_SECRET_ACCESS_KEY=your_secret_access_key \
-      AWS_STORAGE_BUCKET_NAME=your_bucket_name -a your-app-name
+      AWS_STORAGE_BUCKET_NAME=your_bucket_name -a <your-app-name>

 These settings will already be present in your django settings file if you created your project using the ``herokuapp_startproject.py`` script.